railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 This information is automatically proposed by the system but you can modify it all yourself.

-You can also encode additional charges in the second tab of the repair: applicable list price, address and type of invoice, as well as additional line items that need to be added to the repair bill.
+You can also encode additional charges in the second tab of the repair - applicable list price, address and type of invoice, as well as additional line items that need to be added to the repair bill.